curl --request POST \

 eth_uninstallFilter

-in this page, first create a new filter using one of the following:Then use the fresh filter ID as the parameter for
+in this page, first create a new filter using one of the following:Then use the fresh filter ID as the parameter for eth_uninstallFilter

-β a boolean value indicating whether the filter was successfully uninstalled.true
+— a boolean value indicating whether the filter was successfully uninstalled. true

-if successfully removed, andfalse
+if successfully removed, and false

-if not.
+if not.eth_uninstallFilter

-code examples
+code examplesweb3.eth.filter

-methods have been deprecated and replaced with theweb3.eth.subscribe
+methods have been deprecated and replaced with the web3.eth.subscribe

 in web3.js.
-See web3.js subscriptions.
+See web3.js subscriptions.const ethers = require('ethers');

 const NODE_URL = "CHAINSTACK_NODE_URL";